The Global Time Agreement Puzzle

 By announcing inaccurate timestamps when connecting to a node, an attacker can alter a node's network time counter and deceive it into accepting an alternate block chain.
 This could significantly increase the chances of a successful double-spend, drain a node's computational resources, or simply slow down the transaction confirmation rate.

 Unlike other attacks, this would still be possible even when all nodes maintain communication with honest peers.
-A limited timestamp-based disruption is also possible against nodes that use NTP and maintain perfectly synchronized clocks.
+A limited timestamp-based disruption is also possible against nodes that use NTP and maintain synchronized clocks.

 This can be addressed by determining acceptable timestamp ranges solely based on previous block timestamps.
 Additional measures include narrowing acceptable time ranges, using the system time rather than estimated network time, and blocking untrusted peers.